ksamaarora/ksamaarora.github.io/contact.md

 ---
 ### Contact me

-You can contact me on various platforms like twitter and LinkedIn or mail me at
+You can contact me on various platforms like LinkedIn or mail me at

 >  <a href = "mailto:ksama.arora@outlook.com" target="_blank" rel="noopener"> ksama.arora@outlook.com </a>